Krendelev/start7_password/README.md

 This script will calculate the strength of your password according to the following criteria:

-- length (more than 12 charachters is considered long enough)
+- length (more than 12 characters is considered long enough)
+- the use of both letters and digits letters
 - the use of both upper-case and lower-case letters (case sensitivity)
-- inclusion of one or more numerical digits
 - inclusion of special characters, such as @, #, $

 ### How to install